fjvallarino/monomer/tasks.md

     - https://stackoverflow.com/questions/51275681/how-to-include-a-dependency-c-library-in-haskell-stack

 Next
-  - Add combinator to affect size factor only
+  - Check resize requests on Todo when entering text in description
+    - Review how sizeReq is updated.
+Custom user value may be ignored on further resizes
   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?
     - This could avoid rebuilding listView items when hidden/shown
-  - Check resize requests on Todo when entering text in description
-    - Review how sizeReq is updated.
-Custom user value may be ignored on further resizes
   - Improve test utilities
     - Some way to combine them, avoid this noInit thing, losing of focus, etc
     - Test image updating WidgetId/Path